Mucharski/Mucharski/README.md

 - 🌱 I’m currently learning **Node, SOLID and TDD**

-- 👨‍💻 All of my projects are available at [https://github.com/Mucharski?tab=repositories](https://github.com/Mucharski?tab=repositories)
+- 👨‍💻 All of my projects are available at [my repositories](https://github.com/Mucharski?tab=repositories)

 - 📫 How to reach me **igor.m99@hotmail.com**

-- ⚡ Resume **I already programmed in PHP, C, C# and Java.
+- ⚡ Fun fact **I already programmed in PHP, C, C# and Java.
 But, my love is JavaScript**

 <h3 align="left">Connect with me:</h3>
 <p align="left">